 A protective stop (safety stop) allows for an orderly cessation of motion for safeguarding purposes, which results in a stop of motion and removal of power from the MPCEs (assuming this does not create additional hazards).
-A protective stop circuit typically comprises a minimum of two normally open (N.O.) contacts from forced-guided, mechanically linked relays, which are monitored (through Power Monitoring) to detect certain failures in order to prevent the loss of the safety function.
-Such a circuit can be described as a "safe switching point."
-Typically, protective stop circuits are either single-channel, which is a series connection of at least two N.O. contacts; or dual-channel, which is a separate connection of two N.O. contacts.
-In either method, the safety function relies on the use of redundant contacts to control a single hazard (if one contact fails ON, the second contact will arrest the hazard and prevent the next cycle from occurring).
-See EZ-SCREEN Generic FSDs Wiring on page 41.
+A protective stop circuit typically comprises a minimum of two normally open contacts from forced-guided, mechanically linked relays, which are monitored through External Device Monitoring to detect certain failures in order to prevent the loss of the safety function.
+Such a circuit can be described as a "safe switching point".
+Typically, protective stop circuits are either single-channel, which is a series connection of at least two normally open contacts; or dual-channel, which is a separate connection of two normally open contacts.
+In either method, the safety function relies on the use of redundant contacts to control a single hazard.
+If one contact fails On, the second contact arrests the hazards and prevents the next cycle from occurring.

-The interfacing of the protective stop circuits must be accomplished so that the safety function can not be suspended, overridden, or defeated, unless accomplished in a manner at the same or greater degree of safety as the machine's safety related control system that includes the EZ-SCREEN Type 2.
+The interfacing of the protective stop circuits must be accomplished so that the safety function cannot be suspended, overridden, or defeated, unless accomplished in a manner of the same or greater degree of safety as the machine's safety related control system that includes the EZ-SCREEN Type 2.

 The normally open safety outputs from an interface module provide a series connection of redundant contacts that form protective stop circuits for use in either single-channel or dual-channel control.
-See Generic Wiring - Interface Module (2-Channel EDM, Manual Reset) on page 42.